rosenspiridonov/CarShop/README.md

 # CarShop
-Basic app for selling and buying cars
+Basic app for selling and buying cars.